Best gravel bikes under $1,000 / £1,000: Start riding off-road for less

 The best gravel bikes under $1,000 in the US or £1,000 in the UK will let you get started gravel riding without too much expense.

 At this price point, you'll usually find an alloy frame.
-Sometimes it will be paired with a gravel groupset like Shimano GRX or a Sram single-ring groupset.
-It's more likely to be specced with an 8, 9 or 10-speed road bike groupset, although this should be fine for lighter gravel use.
+Sometimes it will be paired with a gravel groupset like Microshift Sword.
+It's more likely to be specced with an 8, 9 or 10-speed road bike groupset.
+This should be fine for lighter gravel use, although you may not get the lower gear ratios that can be helpful off-road.

-If you can't find all these features on a gravel bike costing under $1,000 / £1,000, we've also got guides to the best entry-level gravel bikes, the best budget gravel bikes and the best gravel bikes under £2,000.
+If you can't find all these features on a gravel bike costing under $1,000 / £1,000, we've got guides for the best gravel bikes under £2,000 and the best budget gravel bikes.

 Here are our picks of the best gravel bikes under $1,000 / £1,000, while lower down we've got a guide to how to choose the best lower-priced gravel bike.